Braided hair inspiration for everyone in the bridal party.

 37. Braided Updo

 A classic updo with a twist (or plait, in this case) and a modern spin on the ballerina bun, the braided updo starts by creating a French braid at the back half of your head.
 Starting at the nape of your head, braid hair towards and ending at the center of the crown, secure braid with a hair tie.
-Afterwards, combine the top half of your hair and coil into a bun.
+Afterward, combine the top half of your hair and coil into a bun.
 Finish off the look by smoothing in a few drops of hair oil for some added shine.

 38. Milkmaid Braids